 q on your keyboard.

-In the next article of this series, I'll show you how to add to your currently empty game world, so go ahead and start creating some graphics to use!
+In the next article of this series, I'll show you how to add to your currently empty game world, so start creating or finding some graphics to use!